 - Other industrial exhaust streams

-Our experience includes the challenging task of removing mercury from natural gas in LNG production, where very high gas pressures are encountered (700-2,000 psi), and extremely low residual mercury concentrations– 0.01 µg/Nm3 or lower– are required.
-With necessary removal rates as high as 99.99%, slow diffusional kinetics due to high gas pressures, and competition from C3 and heavier hydrocarbons in the natural gas, these applications are the most difficult mercury removal applications documented.
+Mercury emission control systems that remove mercury from natural gas in LNG production address the most difficult mercury emission control applications known.
+The very high gas pressure encountered (700-2,000 psi) dramatically slows diffusional kinetics, while at the same time extremely low residual mercury concentrations are required: 0.01 µg/Nm3 or lower.
+With necessary removal efficiencies at 99.99%, slow diffusional kinetics, and competition from C3 and heavier hydrocarbons in the natural gas, these applications are the most difficult mercury removal control applications that exist.

-For mitigating airborne mercury emissions, options include activated carbon adsorption beds and powdered activated carbon injection systems.
+For mitigating airborne mercury emissions, APC’s mercury emission control products include activated carbon adsorption systems that use fixed carbon beds (MercPure FB Series) and power activated carbon injection systems (MercPure PAC Series).

-APC’s MercPure Fixed Bed (FB Series) systems offers the highest removal efficiencies for mercury emissions using fixed adsorption beds of specialty activated carbon.
-APC is media-independent and will select the best media available on the market for the application considering cost, performance, and bed longevity.
-APC offers full gas pre-conditioning systems including mist removal, gas heating to reduce relative humidity (gas conditioning), and multiple options to protect the carbon bed from particulate fouling, such as APC’s unique Ultra High-Efficiency Filter (UHF®) unit, which can precede the adsorption vessel to remove ultra-fine condensed (liquid-phase) and solid particulate, greatly extending the carbon bed life and also allowing continuous mercury removal at high efficiency.
-Further to these features, APC designs its systems properly to eliminate exothermic events, unlike some other vendors in the industry, allowing continuous operation without safety risks.
-Mercury emission removal efficiencies by APC MercPure FB systems are commonly in the range of 99.9% or higher as measured through Owner compliance tests.
+APC’s MercPure Fixed Bed (FB) Series systems offer the highest removal efficiencies among mercury emission control systems by using fixed activated carbon adsorption beds of specialty carbon.
+APC is carbon media-independent and will select the best media available on the market for the application considering cost, performance, bed longevity, and safety.
+APC offers full gas pre-conditioning systems including mist removal, gas heating to reduce relative humidity (gas conditioning), and multiple options for particulate control to protect the activated carbon adsoprtion system bed from particulate fouling, such as APC’s unique Ultra High-Efficiency Filter (UHF®) unit, which can precede the adsorption vessel to provide ultra-fine condensed (liquid-phase) and solid-phase particulate control, greatly extending the activated carbon adsorption system bed life and also allowing continuous ; emission control at very high removal efficiency.
+Further to these features, APC designs its systems properly to eliminate exothermic events, unlike some other vendors in the industry, allowing reliable, continuous equipment operation without safety risks.
+Mercury emission control efficiencies by APC MercPure FB systems are frequently in the range of 99.9% or higher as measured through Owner compliance tests.

-APC’s MercPure powdered activated carbon (PAC Series) injection systems include carbon metering and injection systems, interconnecting ductwork and piping, and downstream fabric filter to deliver mid to high removal efficiencies (up to approx. 90%).
+APC’s MercPure powdered activated carbon (PAC) Series injection systems for mercury emission control include PAC bulk bag unloading, metering and injection systems; all interconnecting ductwork and piping to take the PAC to main ductwork; reactors if/as necessary; and downstream fabric filter to deliver mid to high removal efficiencies (up to the low 90%’s).

-Are you in need of a mercury emission mitigation plan for your process?
-Contact the APC Technologies team today.
+Is your facility possibly in need of mercury emission control equipment?
+Please contact the APC Technologies team today.